aws-powertools/powertools-lambda-java/docs/utilities/batch.md

 !!! info
     To get more threads available (more vCPUs), you need to increase the amount of memory allocated to your Lambda function.
-    While the exact vCPU allocation isn't published, from observing common patterns customers see an allocation of one vCPU per 1024 MB of memory.

 === "Example with SQS"